words/color-description/README.md

 # color-description
-Color-Description turns a technical color representation into a human readable description.
+Color-Description is a class that turns a technical color representation into a human readable description.

 ## Installation
 `npm install colordescription`